By Linda Naiman

 13. Meister, J. Cisco (2016, Mar 10) HR Breakathon: Reimagining The Employee Experience.
 Forbes.
 Retrieved https://www.forbes.com/sites/jeannemeister/2016/03/10/the-cisco-hr-breakathon/# 6866c535f5ee

 14. Stinson, L. (2016, Jan 21) IBM’s Got a Plan to Bring Design Thinking to Big Business.
 Wired.
 Retrieved from https://www.wired.com/2016/01/ibms-got-a-plan-to-bring-design-thinking-to-big -business/

 15. Balmaekers, H.(2017, Oct 6) How Innovating On Design Thinking Itself Drives IBM’s Transformation Journey.
 Techvibes.
 Retrieved https://techvibes.com/2017/10/06/design-thinking-at-ibm

 16. Useem, J. (2019, March) Why Ford Hired a Furniture Maker as CEO.
 The Atlantic.
 Retrieved from https://www.theatlantic.com/magazine/archive/2019/03/ford-ceo-jim-hackett-ux-design-thinking/580438/

 • Cross, N. (2007) Designerly Ways of Knowing.
 Springer.

 • Nelson, H.G. and Stolterman, E. (2012) The Design Way, Second Edition Intentional Change in an Unpredictable World.
 MIT Press.

 • Jaw-Madson, K. (2018) Culture Your Culture: Innovating Experiences @Work.
 Emerald Publishing Limited

-(As an Amazon Associate I earn from qualifying purchases on blog posts)
+(Book links take you to Amazon.
+As an Amazon Associate I earn from qualifying purchases on blog posts)